codefarma/wprx-todolist/readme.md

 **Add a custom "Copy" action to the TodoList model:**

-The next thing we will do is add a new action link for TodoList records in the management table which we can use to initiate a "copy" workflow.
-In this workflow, we will select the "Copy" action associated with the record in its row within the management table, and then we will redirect the user to the edit screen for the new TodoList copy so that the user can change any of its attributes or tasks as needed.
+The next thing we need to do is add a new action ability for TodoList records in the management table which we can use to initiate the "copy" workflow.
+In this workflow, we will select the "Copy" action link associated with the record in the management table, which will copy the record and redirect the user to the edit screen of the copied record so that the user can change its attributes as needed.

-The default controller model for the TodoList must be customized at this point so that we can add a new 'do_copy()' method to process the request.
+To implement this, we must first customize the default controller model for the TodoList, and add a new `do_copy()` method to process our copy requests.

 Start by scaffolding a new class to use as a controller for our `TodoList` model.